railsbridge-boston/railsbridge-boston/views/blog/2012_nov_recap_text.markdown

 ### Make sure students internalize concepts

-One or two students pointed out that it's perhaps easy to just go through the exercises just copying and pasting material from the curriculum without developing a deeper understanding.
+One or two students noted that it may be too easy to just go through the exercises just copying and pasting material from the curriculum without developing a deeper understanding.